alexlusher/bowl_challenge/README.md

 7) How would you design it if it was streaming data?
 8) Any other insights you can derive from the data

-RESPONSE: The following metrics can be captured to measure email campaign funnel
+<b>RESPONSE: The following metrics can be captured to measure email campaign funnel</b>
-- #1: Number of emails delivered.
+- #1: Number of emails delivered
-- #2: Number of emails opened.
+- #2: Number of emails opened
-- #3: Click-through rate.
+- #3: Click-through rate
-- #4: Click-to-open rate.
+- #4: Click-to-open rate
-- #5: Unsubscribe rate.
+- #5: Unsubscribe rate
 - #6: Bounce rate
 - #7: Spam complaints